 How do I sign up for email alerts?

 Do a search for the topic of interest, e.g., "M Theory"; click the envelope icon in the sidebar of the search results page; enter your email address, and click "Create alert".
-We'll then periodically email you newly published papers that match your search criteria.
+Google will periodically email you newly published papers that match your search criteria.
 You can use any email address for this; it does not need to be a Google Account.

 How do I get notified of new papers published by my colleagues, advisors or professors?